rsucasasf/cloj-rules-engine/README.md

 # cloj-rules-engine

-**cloj-rules-engine** is a rules engine written in Clojure and designed to work with Java.
+**cloj-rules-engine** is a very simple rules engine written in Clojure and designed to work with Java.

 -----------------------